trianglecrm/angularjs-campaign-template/README.md

-The purpose of this SDK is to allow our customers who have servers running PHP to use an already tested angular.js front-end implementation
+The purpose of this template is to allow our customers who have servers running PHP to use an already tested angular.js front-end implementation

 ##Getting started